 As part of the Literary Festival we are offering workshops in Poetry writing, Short Story writing and Storytelling.
-Details of this year’s workshops are shown below, clicking on the person’s name will bring up a brief biography.
+Details of this year’s workshops are shown below.
+Clicking on the facilitator’s name will bring up a brief biography.
 Use the Book button to reserve a spot at a work shop.

 Price: € 25 per person